-Planning permission for hot food take away establishments will not normally be granted where a unit of residential occupation exists directly above or adjacent to the proposed hot food take away.
+Planning permission for hot food take away establishments will not normally be granted where residential occupancy exists directly above or adjacent to the proposed hot food take away.

 Similarly, applications to convert properties directly above or adjacent to an existing hot food take away use into a residential unit will not normally be permitted.